Disabled Veteran Homestead Property Tax Credit

 1a: If they qualify under 1a; USC Chapter 38 they would have to provide documentation that they received assistance in purchasing or remodeling their property USC 21.801, 21.802 or 2101, 2102.

 1b, 1c: For persons qualifying under 1b or 1c verification from the US Department of Veterans Affairs indicating a permanent rating combined total 100% service connected disability or permanent and total disability ratings based on individual unemployability paid at the 100% disability rate.
-A Benefits Summary Letter or a Benefits Verification Letter through E-Benefits is sufficient documentation.
+A Benefits Summary Letter is sufficient documentation.
 They would also have to provide a DD214 with the initial application to show that they meet the requirements of section 35.1.

 1d: The owner of the homestead if a surviving spouse or child receiving DIC payments qualifies under 1d of the new language and documentation of DIC payments is sufficient to qualify.

 2a: If a veteran qualifies under 1a, 1b or 1c, their surviving spouse as the beneficiary of the veteran’s estate may continue to receive the credit unless the surviving spouse remarries or changes homesteads.